 Today’s post is pretty personal.
 It’s my family.
 Finally.
 And the moral of the story is the time for photos is now.

 For at least a year now, every time I do a family shoot with all the cousins, for or with the grandparents, I think about how I should do that for MY grandparents.
 And then I don’t.
-Well, finally after blogging this NH family photo session I started to really think it through.
+Well, finally after blogging a NH family photo session I started to really think it through.
 A few weeks later I jumped on facebook and reached out to all of my grandparents grandchildren (my cousins) and wonder of wonders, found a date (more like a single hour) that would actually work for everyone. (and thankfully it didn’t rain!)

 I set up my tripod.
 Dragged some chairs to the treeline.
 And we were in business.
 I call this one, me & the test shot.